Member LoginDividend CushionValue Trap |

 ---

 Searching for income within high dividend yield investments therefore isn't always easy.
 Almost every pipeline MLP, for example, said that its distribution was covered nicely heading into the collapse of 2015/2016.
 There have been dozens upon dozens of pipeline MLP cuts since then, despite such reassurances.
 The capital-market dependency risks of REITs are not to be overlooked either, as many have had to frequently raise equity to keep their payouts on the up and up.
-While we favor REITs over MLPs, all else equal, we generally prefer high dividend paying corporates over both of these business structures.
+While we have generally favored REITs over MLPs in the past, all else equal, we generally prefer high dividend paying corporates over both of these business structures.
 We can't always find a high dividend yielding competitively-advantaged corporate with substantial net cash and strong expected future free cash flows, but we want to get as close to those dynamics in our favorite high dividend-yielding income payers as possible.

 ---